 Information about Kia Motors America and its full vehicle line-up is available at its website – www.kia.com.
 For media information, including photography, visit http://www.kiamedia.com/.
 To receive custom email notifications for press releases the moment they are published, subscribe at http://www.kiamedia.com/us/en/newsalert.

 * The Sorento and Optima GDI (EX Trims and certain LX Trims only) and GDI Turbo are built in the United States from U.S. and globally sourced parts.

 1 Class-leading claim based on comparison of available 2013 premium sedans as of April 2013.

 2 The Blind Spot Detection System is not a substitute for proper and safe lane changing procedures.
 Always drive safely and use caution when changing lanes.
 The Blind Spot Detection System may not detect every object alongside the vehicle.

-3 MSRP $35,100 for base model.
-MSRP $38,100 for base model with Luxury Package.
-MSRP $41,100 for base model with Technology Package.
+3 MSRP $35,100 for Premium model.
+MSRP $38,250 for Premium model with Luxury Package.
+MSRP $42,400 for the SX Limited.
 MSRP excludes destination and handling, taxes, title, license fees, options and retailer charges.
 Actual prices set by retailer and may vary.

-8 The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Kia is under license.
+7 The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Kia is under license.
 Other trademarks and trade names are those of their respective owners.
-A compatible Bluetooth® enabled cell phone is required to use Bluetooth® wireless technology.
+A compatible Bluetooth® enabled cell phone is required to use Bluetooth® wireless technology